mrdoob/three.js/threejs/lessons/threejs-scenegraph.md

 targetMaterial.color.setHSL(time * 10 % 1, 1, .25);
 ```

-For the tank there's an `Object3D` called `tank` which used to move everything
+For the tank there's an `Object3D` called `tank` which is used to move everything
 below it around.
 The code uses a `SplineCurve` which it can ask for positions
 along that curve.
 0.0 is the start of the curve.
 1.0 is the end of the curve.
 It
 asks for the current position where it puts the tank.
 It then asks for a